ReesyJordan1/Excel---Kickstarter-Challenge/README.md

-# Excel---Kickstarter-Challenge
+# Excel---Kickstarter
-Repository for Columbia DS Bootcamp Challenge 1 -Analysis Kickstarter data to reveal trends
+Repository for Columbia DS Bootcamp Challenge 1 -Analysis on Kickstarter data to reveal trends